JuliaGaussianProcesses/ParameterHandling.jl/README.md

 values of `w` and `b` at some other point in time, you don't need to know precisely how to chop up the vector.

-Moreover it seems quite probably that the latter approach is less bug-prone -- suppose for some reason one refactored the code so that the first element of `θ` became `b` and the last `D` elements `w`; any code that depended upon the original ordering will now be incorrect and likely fail silently.
+Moreover it seems probable that the latter approach is less bug-prone -- suppose for some reason one refactored the code so that the first element of `θ` became `b` and the last `D` elements `w`; any code that depended upon the original ordering will now be incorrect and likely fail silently.
 The `NamedTuple` approach simply